-Some areas in a garden can be really tricky.
-Here’s an ideal planting plan for a bed that gets full sun on half its length and and semishade on the other half: Festuca glauca ‘Silver Eyecatch’ for the sunny area and Acorus gramineus ‘Golden Edge’ for the semi-shaded spot.
+Some areas in a garden can be really tricky and require a clever garden fix.
+Here’s an ideal planting plan for a bed that gets full sun on half its length and and semishade on the other half: Festuca Glauca ‘Silver Eyecatch’ for the sunny area and Acorus Gramineus ‘Golden Edge’ for the semi-shaded spot.
 This makes for good colour and texture contrasts – I love this combo and the tiger’s eye pebble mulch finishes off the design beautifully.

 This sandstone gabion water feature, which has a stainless steel lip to control the water flow, is fascinating.
-It would be an ideal solution for an important area like the entrance to a home or a courtyard that currently lacks interest.
+It is an ideal garden fix for an important area like the entrance to a home or a courtyard that currently lacks interest.
 Sedum ‘Golden Glow’, which has been planted to form the border, is a great choice because the yellow in the leaves is so compatible with the colours of the sandstone.
 ‘Golden Glow’ is a tough, no nonsense plant that copes in dry areas.